RichardsGroup/CIV_Distance/README.md

 See ``example.ipynb`` for a walkthrough.

-The basic method for computing CIV distances for a given dataset is:
+After calling ``CIV_distance()`` the basic method for computing CIV distances for a given dataset is:

+1) Convert your data from "raw" to "scaled" space.
+Because the range of CIV blueshift (~ -1000-5000 km/s) is much greater than CIV EW (~ 5-110 Angstroms), scaling ensures that each parameter contributes equally to the CIV distance.
+2) Project the scaled Blueshift+EW data onto the scaled best-fit curve.
+3) For a given data point,

 For a visualization of how CIV "distance" changes throughout the EW-blueshift plane, hover over the points in this plot: http://physics.drexel.edu/~tmccafferey/CIV_distance_example.html